jamowei/card-games/_games/army-ants.md

 ### Setup Phase
 In the initial setup phase of the game, each player may make five moves on his side of the board (in turns).
 The red ant player starts and the turn then alternates amongst the two players.

-> [!NOTE]
-> If one player finds that his queen was dealt anywhere on his top line of cards (closest to his opponent's front line of cards), he may, instead of making any of his five moves during the setup phase, alternately opt to play a "Queen's Gambit", in which he simply moves his Queen from it's current position where it is found on that front line, to the one empty space at the back line on his side of the game grid.
+If one player finds that his queen was dealt anywhere on his top line of cards (closest to his opponent's front line of cards), he may, instead of making any of his five moves during the setup phase, alternately opt to play a "Queen's Gambit", in which he simply moves his Queen from it's current position where it is found on that front line, to the one empty space at the back line on his side of the game grid.
 However, a player using the Queen's Gambit option is not entitled to make the normal five moves during the setup phase and thus, a player who has made any other moves, cannot then opt for the Queen's Gambit.
+{: .notice--info}

 During the setup phase, the player may only make <ins>March Moves</ins> and <ins>Swap Moves</ins> (see [below](#moves)), or the Queen's Gambit, where appropriate and, during this setup phase a player may never move any of his card onto the side of the board on which his opponents ants are arranged.